-Sprint to introduce extra $10 monthly charge for Nextel iDEN users in JanuaryAlex Wagner - Deputy Managing Editor, News Desk
+Sprint to introduce extra $10 monthly charge for Nextel iDEN users in JanuaryAlex Wagner - Editorial Director of News and Content

 Sprint has been working hard to get its iDEN push-to-talk customers off of that network and on to its CDMA Direct Connect service.
 So far this year, the carrier has begun decommissioning iDEN towers, ceased sales of iDEN devices and expanded its Direct Connect coverage.
 Today the Now Network revealed that the next step that it'll take to help nudge Nextel iDEN customers in the direction of Direct Connect is an additional monthly fee.
 Sprint has confirmed to Phone Scoop that any customers using the iDEN network after January 1, 2013 will be charged an extra $10 each month.